silverstripe/silverstripe-realme/docs/en/configuration.md

   login_member_after_authentication: true
 ```

-Run a `dev/build` to ensure the configuration changes are accounted for.
+Run `sake db:build --flush` to ensure the configuration changes are accounted for.

 When a RealMe login completes with success, a new member will be synced based on the RealMe FLT.
 If no member matching the
 FLT is found, a new member will be created. _Note this is not supported for `assert`, as the FIT is transient (changes each